felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.30.1 =

 (2018/08/11) Fixed the Simple Job Board and WP Job Manager integration modules to use the Schema Type for their custom post types (CPTs).
+Renamed the SucomForm::get_cache() method to WpssoUtil::get_form_cache() for WPSSO v4.10.0.